-Priority Area: Housing
+Priority Area: Housing and economic development

 California faces a significant housing affordability crisis spurred by a mounting supply shortage.
 State housing officials estimate that an average of 180,000 homes need to be built annually to keep pace with demand due to the rising cost of construction and loss of redevelopment dollars, among many other reasons.
 In addition, a growing number of the population is struggling to afford the cost of housing.
 Recognizing the acute impact that the housing crisis has on Western Riverside County, staff, to the extent possible, will engage in more targeted engagement efforts with state leaders on behalf of the subregion.